Is my Mom a Narcissist?

 - Has a grandiose sense of self-importance (e.g., exaggerates achievements, expects to be recognized as superior without actually completing the achievements)

-- Is preoccupied with fantasies of success, power, brilliance, beauty, or perfect love.
+- It is preoccupied with fantasies of success, power, brilliance, beauty, or perfect love.

 - Believes that they are “special” and can only be understood by or should associate with other special people (or institutions).